Creative Fever: Vision Board Workshop

 The ‘Creative Fever: Vision Board’ workshop was a success in that it not only allowed participants to enjoy a relaxing Sunday afternoon being creative with like-minded peers, but it provided the opportunity to reflect on themselves as individuals and create something which represented their dreams and ambitions, whether they are professional or personal.
 When career planning, we often tend to do it in a methodical and sometimes boring way that it is difficult to become truly inspired to take action and to make things happen.
 I personally walked away from the workshop feeling positive and empowered, and that I was given a small gift of clarity and focus.
 My vision board is now placed over my work desk in my apartment and I see it every morning when I wake up.
 In all it’s weird, glittery, colourful, wonderfulness, it motivates me to get stuck in for the day and to start making my dreams become a reality.

-Written By Emma Rainey
+by Emma Rainey